fritzfrancisco/fritzfrancisco.github.io/_pages/cv.md

 ###### Programming:
   - Advanced programming skills in Python and LaTeX
-  - Advanced experience with video analysis (OpenCV) and tracking
+  - Advanced experience with video analysis (OpenCV), image processing and animal tracking
   - Good programming skills in C++, R and HTML
   - Moderate skills in agent-based modeling
   - Moderate experience with Arduino, Raspberry Pi and NodeMCU